 The pace of AI adoption across diverse industries depends on maximizing data scientists’ productivity.
 NVIDIA releases optimized NGC containers every month with improved performance for deep learning frameworks and libraries, helping scientists maximize their potential.
 NVIDIA continuously invests in the full data science stack, including GPU architecture, systems, and software stacks.
-This holistic approach provides performance gains for deep learning model training and boosts developer productivity.
-NVIDIA has introduced several new generations of GPU architectures in recent years, culminating in the Tensor Core architecture on the Volta and Turing GPUs, which include native support for mixed-precision calculations.
-In addition, NVIDIA releases optimized NGC containers every month with improved performance for deep learning frameworks and libraries.
+This holistic approach provides the best performance for deep learning model training as proven by NVIDIA winning all six benchmarks submitted to MLPerf, the first industry-wide AI benchmark.
+NVIDIA accomplished this feat by introducing several new generations of GPU architectures in recent years, culminating in the Tensor Core architecture on the Volta and Turing GPUs, which include native support for mixed-precision calculations.
+NVIDIA accomplished these records on MXNet and PyTorch frameworks, showcasing the versatility of our platform.

-The NeurIPS 2018 conference is an opportune time for deep learning scientists to learn about some of the significant recent performance improvements in NVIDIA’s optimized containers that should help accelerate a variety of deep learning models.
+The NeurIPS 2018 conference proved to be an opportune time for deep learning scientists to learn about some of the significant recent performance improvements in NVIDIA’s optimized containers that accelerate a variety of deep learning models.
 Let’s look at improvements to the latest 18.11 release of NVIDIA GPU Cloud (NGC) deep learning framework containers and key libraries.
 The new release builds on earlier enhancements, which you can read about in the Volta Tensor Core GPU Achieves New AI Performance Milestones post.

 This latest release improves the performance of training deep learning models at large scale, where it is crucial that GPU training performance is optimized across a large range of batch sizes.
 As studies have shown, limits exist to how large the total training batch size can be across all processors before the final training accuracy achieved starts to degrade.
 Thus, when scaling to a large number of GPUs, adding more GPUs decreases the batch size processed per GPU once the total batch size limit is reached.
 So, we introduced several improvements to the MXNet framework in the 18.11 NGC container to optimize performance across a variety of training batch sizes, and especially smaller ones, not only large batch sizes: